Why losing your business’s digital reputation can only take one click of the mouse

 Some of the best companies are also built around the name of their founder, which promotes credibility in the marketplace.
 But equally, it’s very easy to lose your reputation with a few clicks of a mouse.

-My colleague Matthew Webb recently highlighted two examples from big and small companies – eBay and Jala Transport – where data breaches led to reputational issues and fines, but I wanted to look at the vulnerabilities of small businesses, prompted by a small but unpleasant reminder of just how easy it can be to lose your reputation online.
+My colleague Matthew Webb recently highlighted two examples from big and small companies – eBay (external link) and Jala Transport (external link) – where data breaches led to reputational issues and fines, but I wanted to look at the vulnerabilities of small businesses, prompted by a small but unpleasant reminder of just how easy it can be to lose your reputation online.

 This reminder involved a rather nasty email hack that illustrated how easy it can be to lose the confidence of the contacts you’ve spent years cultivating.
 It’s where small businesses – especially sole traders and one-man bands – are particularly vulnerable, especially if your business is growing, but your online infrastructure has yet to catch up.